Have more sex – Science proves great sex is good for your health!

 Your brain can work better too, with a study showing that sexy 50 to 90 year olds had better memory than those without a sex life – and no surprises, they were less likely to feel depressed and lonely.

-This research on women correlated frequent penetrative sex with better memory recognition of abstract words.
+This research by Scientists at McGill University on women correlated frequent penetrative sex with better memory recognition of abstract words.

 Lots of sex, with a partner or not, can make you look younger, boosting estrogen for glowing skin.
 Frequent sex has even been correlated with looking 7-12 years younger.
 How’s that for a youth serum!